eLearningHub/quarto-phd-slides/presentation-01/presentation-01.md

 ## Personal Sacrifices
 - The toll on personal relationships and work-life balance.
 - Financial stress and the burden of student loans.
-- **Statistic**: PhD students in the UK can spend up to 7 years on their doctorate, with average annual stipends as low as £13,000, far below the national average wage.
+- **Statistic**: PhD students in the UK can spend up to 7 years on their doctorate, with average annual stipends as low as £13,000, far below the national average wage [@Economist2010].

 # Is a PhD Worth It?